Joint scaling limit of site percolation on random triangulations in the metric and peanosphere sense: Discrete preliminaries

 \subsection{A nested percolation interface exploration}

 Let $(\Map,\Be)$ be a triangulation with simple boundary and let $\omega$ be a site percolation on $(\Map,\Be)$ with monochromatic boundary condition.
 We identify $(\Map,\Be ,\omega)$ with an element of $\DPm$ as in Remark~\ref{rmk:flip} and let $\acute{\lambda}$ be its space-filling exploration.
-In this section, we represent $\acute\lambda$ as a nested percolation exploration which will be convenient when we take the scaling limit in Section~\ref{sec-scaling}.
+In this section, we represent $\acute\lambda$ as a nested percolation exploration which will be convenient when we take the scaling limit in Section~\ref{sec-scaling}. {We refer to Figure \ref{fig-2-conn} for an illustration.}

 \begin{defn} A \emph{multi-index} is an element of $\bk \in \bigcup_{m=0}^\infty \BB N^m$ (where here $\BB N^0 = \{\emptyset\}$).
 For a multi-index $\bk = (k_1,\dots,k_m) \in \BB N^m$, we define its \emph{parent} $\bk^- := (k_1,\dots,k_{m-1}) \in \BB N^{m-1}$.
 By convention, we write $\BB N^0 = \{\emptyset\}$ so that $\bk^- =\emptyset$ for $\bk\in \BB N$.
 We write $\bk^{-r}$ for the $r$th parent of $\bk$, i.e., the $r$th iterate of the parent function applied to $\bk$.
 We define the set of \emph{children} of $\bk$ by \eqbn \mcl C_{\bk} := \left\{ \bk' \in \BB N^{m+1} : \bk^- = \bk\right\} . \eqen \end{defn}